IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-If LLDP {{IEEE_802.1AB}} or any other discovery mechanisms, which are outside the scope of this document, is used between the adjacency between the two routers' ports, the P-PNC can automatically discover the underlay multi-layer single-domain Ethernet link being set up by the MDSC and report it to the P-PNC, as described in {{multi-layer-link-discovery}}.
+If LLDP {{IEEE_802.1AB}} or any other discovery mechanisms, which are outside the scope of this document, is used between the adjacency between the two IP routers' ports, the P-PNC can automatically discover the underlay multi-technology single-domain Ethernet link being set up by the MDSC and report it to the P-PNC, as described in {{multi-technology-link-discovery}}.

-Otherwise, if there are no automatic discovery mechanisms, the MDSC can configure this multi-layer single-domain Ethernet link at the MPI of the P-PNC.
+Otherwise, if there are no automatic discovery mechanisms, the MDSC can configure this multi-technology single-domain Ethernet link at the MPI of the P-PNC.

-The two Ethernet LTPs terminating this multi-layer single-domain Ethernet link are supported by the two underlay Ethernet LTPs terminating the two cross-layer links, e.g., the LTP 5-1 on PE13 and 6-1 on BR11 shown in {{fig-multi-layer-link-2}}.
+The two Ethernet LTPs terminating this multi-technology single-domain Ethernet link are supported by the two underlay Ethernet LTPs terminating the two cross-technology Ethernet links, e.g., the LTP 5-1 on PE13 and 6-1 on BR11 shown in {{fig-multi-technology-link-2}}.

-After the multi-layer single-domain Ethernet link has been configured by the MDSC or discovered by the P-PNC, the corresponding multi-layer single-domain IP link can also be configured either by the MDSC or by the P-PNC.
+After the multi-technology single-domain Ethernet link has been configured by the MDSC or discovered by the P-PNC, the corresponding multi-technology single-domain IP link can also be configured either by the MDSC or by the P-PNC.

 This document assumes that this IP link is configured by the P-PNC.

-It is worth noting that if LAG is not supported within the domain controlled by the P-PNC, the P-PNC can configure the multi-layer single-domain IP link as soon as the underlay multi-layer single-domain Ethernet link is either discovered by the P-PNC or configured by the MDSC at the MPI.
-However, if LAG is supported the P-PNC has not enough information to know whether the discovered/configured multi-layer single-domain Ethernet link would be:
+It is worth noting that if LAG is not supported within the domain controlled by the P-PNC, the P-PNC can configure the multi-technology single-domain IP link as soon as the underlay multi-technology single-domain Ethernet link is either discovered by the P-PNC or configured by the MDSC at the MPI.
+However, if LAG is supported the P-PNC has not enough information to know whether the discovered/configured multi-technology single-domain Ethernet link would be:

-1. Used to support a multi-layer single-domain IP link;
+1. Used to support a multi-technology single-domain IP link;

 2. Used to create a new LAG group;

 3. Added to an existing LAG group.

-Therefore the P-PNC does not take any further action after a multi-layer single-domain Ethernet link is discovered or configured by the
+Therefore the P-PNC does not take any further action after a multi-technology single-domain Ethernet link is discovered or configured by the
 MDSC at the MPI.

-The MDSC can request the P-PNC to configure a new multi-layer single-domain IP link, supported by the the just discovered or configured multi-layer single-domain Ethernet link, by creating an IP link within the running datastore of the P-PNC MPI.
-Only the IP link, IP LTPs and the reference to the supporting multi-layer single-domain Ethernet link are configured by the MDSC.
+The MDSC can request the P-PNC to configure a new multi-technology single-domain IP link, supported by the the just discovered or configured multi-technology single-domain Ethernet link, by creating an IP link within the running datastore of the P-PNC MPI.
+Only the IP link, IP LTPs and the reference to the supporting multi-technology single-domain Ethernet link are configured by the MDSC.
 All the other configuration is provided by the P-PNC.

-For example, with a reference to {{fig-multi-layer-link-2}}, the MDSC can request the P-PNC1 to setup a multi-layer single-domain IP Link between IP LTP 5-2 on PE13 and IP LTP 6-2 on BR11 supported by the multi-layer single-domain Ethernet link between ETH LTP 5-1 on PE13 and ETH LTP 6-1 on
+For example, with a reference to {{fig-multi-technology-link-2}}, the MDSC can request the P-PNC1 to setup a multi-technology single-domain IP Link between IP LTP 5-2 on PE13 and IP LTP 6-2 on BR11 supported by the multi-technology single-domain Ethernet link between ETH LTP 5-1 on PE13 and ETH LTP 6-1 on
 BR11.

-The P-PNC configures the requested multi-layer single-domain IP link and, once finished, reports it to the MDSC within the IP topology exposed at its MPI.
+The P-PNC configures the requested multi-technology single-domain IP link and, once finished, reports it to the MDSC within the IP topology exposed at its MPI.

 {: #lag-setup}

-### Multi-layer LAG Setup
+### Multi-technology LAG Setup

-The P-PNC configures a new LAG group between two routers when the MDSC creates at the MPI a new Ethernet bundled link (using the bundled-link container defined in {{!RFC8795}}) bundling the multi-layer single-domain Ethernet link(s) being created, as described above.
+The P-PNC configures a new LAG group between two routers when the MDSC creates at the MPI a new Ethernet bundled link (using the bundled-link container defined in {{!RFC8795}}) bundling the multi-technology single-domain Ethernet link(s) being created, as described above.

 When a new LAG link is created, it is also recommended to configure